 With personalised business email addresses, letterheads are probably the least required item, but it certainly won’t do any harm getting a few printed up.
 Flyers though, should always be an option.
 If you intend to do some serious networking at trade shows and exhibitions, getting a few hundred flyers printed up promoting latest products or offers, should be considered a necessity.

-Print advertising is still alive and kicking and, for the small, niche, bricks and mortar trader, can be a lot more effective than a post on Facebook.
+Print advertising for promotion banners is still alive and kicking and, for the small, niche, bricks and mortar trader, can be a lot more effective than a post on Facebook.
 Monthly trade and hobbyist magazines, although not the cheapest, often run group ads for particular areas.
 While regional newspaper sales have declined, with many local news publishers running online papers, other publications have appeared to take up the slack.

 Nowadays, many local councils and astute printers, are printing monthly booklets to help you, ‘Find a Local Tradesman’ or find ‘Local Businesses in your Area.’
 Advertising space is relatively cheap and the publications are free, and delivered through every letterbox in the borough.

 Do you spend hours of your time trying to improve your online presence.
 Joining Facebook, Linkedin, Instagram, and Twitter groups is a necessity if you want to promote your brand and attract new suppliers and customers.
 Although it can be a frustrating and time-consuming job, your online networking efforts can be greatly enhanced by a little offline networking.